blessedwithsins/azure-infra-gs/infra/templates/osdu-r3-mvp/deployment_resources/README.md

 # Azure OSDU MVC - Service Resources Configuration

-The `osdu` - `service_resources` environment template is intended to provision to Azure resources for OSDU which are specifically used for the AKS cluster and configuration of the cluster.
+The `osdu` - `deployment_resources` environment template is intended to provision to Azure stateless resources for OSDU which are specifically used for the AKS cluster and configuration of the cluster.

 __PreRequisites__